zer0cache/matic-docs/docs/develop/ethereum-polygon/pos/calling-contracts/ether.md

 9. branchMask - 32 bits denoting the path of receipt in merkle patricia tree
 10. receiptLogIndex - Log Index to read from the receipt

-Generating proof manually can be tricky so it is advisable to use the Polygon SDK.
+Generating proof manually can be tricky so it is advisable to use Polygon Edge.
 If you want to send the transaction manually, you can pass **_encodeAbi_** as **_true_** in the options object to get raw calldata.
 ```js
 const exitCalldata = await maticPOSClient
   .exitERC20(burnTxHash, { from, encodeAbi: true })